AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 Device supervision ensures that a control session (see [Control sessions](Core%20Mechanisms.md#control-sessions)) is not retained after either of its endpoints disappears, while simultaneously allowing the case that the control session might (protocol specific) be allowed to persist in the case of temporary communication failure.

 The exact format of heartbeat messages and the specific rules of the Device supervision mechanism are protocol-specific.

-### Device reset

-The NCA Device reset function allows systems to recover effectively from catastrophic errors.
-A Device reset has the effect of returning the affected Device to the state it was in immediately following power-up.

-Device reset is an optional feature.

-A Device reset is invoked when it receives a _Device-reset command_.

-- A Device-reset command may use a special protocol data unit with a simple, recognizable format that can be handled by low-level recovery code in devices.
-- Every Device reset command should include mechanisms to prevent malicious or inadvertent resets.